-One of the ghost storie is about this cinema, and it is about a teenager who once ran out of a building terrified, screaming that he had seen a phantom elderly man wearing a hat.
-Ghosts from the past usually appear in old buildings, IMC Cinema building is new and modern, so where does this ghost come from?
-Unfortunately, the authors of this story do not know the film this young man chose, maybe the ghost came out of the screen?
+So, one of the ghost storie is about this cinema.
+It is about a teenager who once ran out of a building terrified, and screaming.
+Because he had seen a phantom of older men wearing a hat.
+Ghosts from the past usually appear in old buildings.
+IMC Cinema building is new and modern, so where does this ghost come from?
+Unfortunately, the authors of this story do not know the film this young man chose.
+Maybe the ghost came out of the screen?
 But the teenager’s story is confirmed by some cinema employees who confidently claim that they also witnessed “strange phenomena” in this cinema.

 Location of IMC Cinema Carlow: